jailbrek/pages/README.md

-# repo
+# repo page
-The website of Jailbrek repo and its official page
+The website of Jailbrek repo and its official page.